civican/legisinfo/42-1/bills/C-76/bill_text.md

     the person who vouches does not personally know the other person; or

-    the person who vouches does not reside in the same polling division as the other person **or, in the cases referred to in subsections 143(3.01), 161(2) and 169(2.01), in a polling division in the other person's electoral district or an adjacent electoral district**.
+    the person who vouches does not reside in a polling division assigned to the same polling station as the polling division in which the other person resides or, in the cases referred to in subsections 143(3.01), 161(2) and 169(2.01), in a polling division in the other person's electoral district or an adjacent electoral district.

   **(3)** No person who has been vouched for at an election shall vouch for another person at that election.